microsoft/ignite-learning-paths-training-data/data20/deployment/README.md

 1. In the Azure Portal, navigate to the SQL data warehouse blade
 1. Click **Resume** to resume the SQL data warehouse service
-1. In the Azure Portal, in your **Azure Synapse Data Warehouse- Firewalls and virtual networks**, in the blade, click on **Properties**
+1. In the Azure Portal, in your **Azure Synapse Data Warehouse- Firewalls and virtual networks**
 1. Click **Add Client IP** to get access to the server
 1. Click **Save**